 An Unearthly Child

-This is Sue’s first reaction to the episode.
-She absorbed it in complete silence, except for a very early aside about vaguely remembering who Dixon of Dock Green was.
+This was Sue’s first reaction to the episode.
+She absorbed it in complete silence, except for an early aside where she vaguely remembered who Dixon of Dock Green was.

 Me: Is that all you’ve got?

-Sue: I thought it’d be a lot longer than that.
+Sue: I thought it would be a lot longer than that.

-Of all the opening gambits I could have expected - ranging from a gushing “Wow, I understand why you love it now” to a rueful “We missed The One Show for that?” – this wasn’t on my list.
+Of all the opening gambits I could have expected – which ranged from a gushing, “Wow, I understand why you love this programme now!” to a rueful, “We missed The One Show for that?” – this wasn’t on my list.

-Me: And?
-What did you make of it?
-It’s a genuine classic, so no pressure.
+Me: So, what did you make of it?

-She sighs deeply before telling me that she’s shocked by Hartnell’s curt, abrasive manner and she finds it hard to believe that this is the same character currently portrayed on television by Matt Smith.
-I don’t tell her this is a softer version of the character who evolved from an untransmitted pilot.
+My wife sighed.
+And then she told me she was shocked by William Hartnell’s curt, abrasive manner and she found it difficult to believe he was playing the same character as David Tennant and Matt Smith.
+I didn’t dare tell her he was playing a much softer version of the Doctor who had evolved from an untransmitted pilot episode.

-Sue: He’s arrogant, snide, spiteful, and, above all else, he’s a bit creepy.
+Sue: He’s arrogant, snide, spiteful, and a little bit creepy.

-What captivates her is the back story (or distinct lack of it) to Susan and the Doctor’s predicament.
-She is especially intrigued by her namesake’s desire to stay on Earth; she wants to know why Susan wishes to hang around in 1963 when she has all of time and space to explore.
-And why does she bother going to school in the first place, especially when she appears to be distressed and harassed during her academic flashbacks.
-She doesn’t appear to have any friends to speak of, and its this lack of clarity and motivation for Susan’s desire to stay on Earth that really bugged Sue.
-I could give her a Kim Newman novella at this point, but it’s probably too soon.
+What captivated her was the backstory (or lack of it) to Susan and the Doctor’s predicament.
+She was especially intrigued by her namesake’s desire to stay on Earth – she didn’t understand why Susan wanted to hang around in 1963 when she had all of time and space to explore.
+And why did she bother going to school in the first place when her academic flashbacks made it look like she was having such a terrible time?
+This really bugged Sue.

-Interestingly, she didn’t pick up on Susan’s claim that she invented the word TARDIS, but she does ask the other obvious question:
+Interestingly, she didn’t pick up on Susan’s claim that she invented the word TARDIS, although she did ask the other really obvious question:

 Sue: Is she really his granddaughter?

-When asked to sum up her feelings for this landmark episode, she concluded that it was sufficiently mysterious and different enough for her to appreciate why audiences in 1963 must have been dazzled and amazed by it.
-Now, not so much.
+When I asked her to sum up her feelings for this landmark episode, she concluded it was sufficiently mysterious and different enough for her to appreciate why audiences in 1963 must have been dazzled and amazed by it.
+But now?
+Not so much.